- Trauma

 The treatment of facial fractures has a dual purpose: return the patient the physiognomy lost with fractures and restore the functions (chewing, breathing, vision).

-.
+The surgery for a facial fractures is typically performed under general anesthesia and consists in the reduction of the fracture.
 That is, the restoration of the correct spatial reposition of the fractured skeleton and stabilization to allow healing in the correct position.

 The stabilization of the fractures is carried out using titanium and screws plates that allow a stable and rigid fixation of the facial skeleton.